nashpaz123/counter-service/README.md

 # counter-service
 This is a flask delivered python counter-service, dockerized web app.
-The running app is available via port 80 on the Ubuntu 16 slave: http://ec2-34-253-223-252.eu-west-1.compute.amazonaws.com/ The app runs a redis service, and generates a link between it and the flask web delivery service.
-The flask reads out text with a number of redis hits.
+The running app is available via port 80 on the Ubuntu 16 slave: http://ec2-34-253-223-252.eu-west-1.compute.amazonaws.com/

+The app runs a redis service, and generates a link between it and the flask web delivery service.
+The flask+pyhton app reads out text with a number of redis hits.
 A future implementation can allow for the redis service to keep running and save the number of hits, regardless of whether the web app is running or not.

 Usage:
 1. On a Jenkins master, you need a Jenkins slave running docker 17 or greater, labeled "aws_ubuntu16".